 Order of Omega is a leadership honor society for members of Fraternity and Sorority organizations.
 Order of Omega recognizes juniors and seniors who have exemplified high standards in the areas of scholarship, leadership, involvement within their respective organization and within the Fraternity/Sorority, campus, and local community.
 Members are selected from the top 3% of students at each institution.
 To date, over 500 chapters have been chartered throughout North America, each sharing the common goal of recognizing the many outstanding student leaders at their institution.

-The Order of Omega Greek Awards Ceremony and Banquet is scheduled for Tuesday, April 14, 2021 at the North River Yacht Club.
-All applications for awards and membership are due by 4 p.m. on Wednesday, February 26, 2021.
+The Order of Omega Greek Awards Ceremony and Banquet was held Tuesday, April 14, 2021 at the North River Yacht Club.
+All applications for awards and membership were due by 4 p.m. on Wednesday, February 26, 2021.
 For questions or concerns regarding about the Order of Omega Greek Awards Ceremony or application, please contact Ward Smith.

 Rho Lambda, the National Sorority Leadership Recognition Society, was founded at the University of Miami as a local group in 1962 under the direction of Dean Louise P. Mills.